 The test can be taken once in any calendar month.
 It can be retaken as well on the same schedule.
 We will keep your highest scores, and scores remain valid for 5 years.
-Designate that your scores are sent to NC State University by indicating institution code 5496, department code 14.
+Designate that your scores are sent to NC State University.
 We do not require the Subject test in English.
 In some select cases, as when candidates already hold a graduate-level degree, we can waive the GRE, but you must specifically request this waiver and submit a letter of explanation to the Graduate Director supporting your case for exemption.

 Departmental Requirements (sent by Applicant)